 The popular All Seasons carrier (cue the video above to 5:15) has a panel that zips down to allow for airflow in warmer weather, and the Airflow carrier features mesh paneling throughout.
 Anyone who’s ever carried a baby knows how hot it can get in there, so any attempt to mitigate the heat is appreciated.

-New in 2019: Lillebaby’s latest carrier, the Pursuit Pro, is designed for babywearing comfort during long walks and hikes.
+Lillebaby’s latest carrier, the Pursuit Pro, launched in 2019 and is designed for babywearing comfort during long walks and hikes.
 It comes with some nice extras that are great for being out on the trail, like a water bottle holder, seven different storage pockets (’cause you need a place to store that spare diaper!), reflectors for evening walks, and the adjustable straps, comfy padding, and superior lumbar support we’ve come to expect from Lillebaby.

 They also make an All Seasons Pursuit version with a zip-down mesh panel- ’cause hiking in the summer is sweaty business!
 (Note that the Lillebaby Pursuit does not come with a hood, so be sure to pack the hats and sunglasses in one of its many pockets.)

 Lillebaby also makes one toddler-only carrier: the CarryOn Air ($150).